F5Networks/terraform-provider-bigip/README.md

 # F5 BigIP LTM requirements

-- This provider uses the iControlREST API, make sure that is installed and enabled on your F5 before proceeding.
+- This provider uses the iControlREST API, make sure that it is installed and enabled on your F5 device before proceeding.
 - All the resources are validated with BigIP v12.1.1

 # Dcoumentation